Beliavsky/Fortran-code-on-GitHub/README.md

 [optool](https://github.com/cdominik/optool): computes complex dust particle opacities from the command line, by Carsten Dominik and Ryo Tazaki.
 It is derived from Michiel Min’s DHS [OpacityTool](https://dianaproject.wp.st-andrews.ac.uk/data-results-downloads/fortran-package/) and also implements Ryo Tazaki’s MMF theory for highly porous aggregates.

+[Pade-disk-code](https://github.com/NASA-Planetary-Science/Pade-disk-code): simulates hydrodynamic turbulence in protoplanetary disks using a Pade/compact scheme, by Karim Shariff

 [phantom](https://github.com/danieljprice/phantom): 3D Smoothed Particle Hydrodynamics and Magnetohydrodynamics code for astrophysics, by Daniel Price and others

 [PhotochemPy](https://github.com/Nicholaswogan/PhotochemPy): photochemical model of rocky planet's atmospheres, by Nicholaswogan.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.
 [Photochem](https://github.com/Nicholaswogan/photochem) is a rewrite in modern Fortran.